BeauJoh/thesis/seminar/slides.md

 * What does this mean for FPGAs?
 * Interested in OpenMP, OpenACC or SYCL evaluation or extensions for AIWC?

-# Open Questions and Next Steps -- Continued.
+# Open Questions, Potential Collaborations and Next Steps -- Continued.

 * Have suggestions for more/better AIWC metrics -- or think we've missed some?
 * Interested in presenting a reduced feature space?